Food and Agriculture

 Nutrition

-Nuclear technology has far-reaching effects on our food and agriculture, improving crop varieties, prolonging shelf life, and destroying pests and parasites.
+Nuclear technology has far-reaching effects on our food and agriculture, enhancing crop varieties, extending shelf life, and controlling pests and parasites.
 This makes our food healthier and more appetizing.

-Additionally, nuclear technology helps fight against two nutrition-related issues: malnourishment and obesity.
+Additionally, nuclear technology helps combat two nutrition-related issues: malnutrition and obesity.

-• Despite the agricultural revolution of the 20th century, malnutrition continues to affect many people.
+- Despite the agricultural revolution of the 20th century, malnutrition remains a significant issue affecting many people.
 According to the World Health Organization (WHO), almost 500 million adults are underweight, while malnutrition accounts for about 45 per cent of deaths in children under five, mainly in developing countries.
 Even when food is abundant, people might not get enough of a particular vitamin or mineral.

-• Obesity is the opposite issue, but no less serious.
-The WHO estimates that obesity has tripled since 1975, with almost two billion adults being overweight, with 650 million being obese.
+- Obesity is the opposite issue, but no less severe.
+The WHO estimates that obesity has tripled since 1975, with almost two billion adults being overweight, and 650 million being obese.
 In addition to social stigma, these individuals face elevated risks of heart disease, stroke, diabetes and some cancers.

 In both cases, an accurate reading of body composition is essential.
 A technique called deuterium dilution helps to determine the percentage of fat versus fat-free mass.
 With this technique, the patient drinks water with deuterium.
-This can be traced in bodily fluids, which scientists believe give a more accurate reading of body-mass index than conventional methods do.
+This can be detected in bodily fluids, which scientists believe provide a more accurate reading of body mass index than conventional methods do.
 In turn, this can inform healthier dietary choices.